Robo3D/User-Manuals/docs/source/R1Plus/troubleshooting/index.rst

 The first thing that you should try is to preheat the extruder to 250, and trying to drive filament through with the gear.

-If that does not work, let the extruder cool down then use the included screwdriver to loosen the Extruder plate (the extruder plate is the aluminum piece in the extruder assembly that holds the top of the hotend in place).
+If that does not work, let the extruder cool down then use the included screwdriver to loosen the Extruder plate.
 Be sure not to unscrew it the entire way!
-Just unscrew it enough that you can swing the extruder plate out, maybe 2 or 3 rotations.
+Just unscrew it enough that you can swing the extruder plate out.

 Once loose, slide it out and let the extruder hang.
 From here you can preheat your extruder while hanging.
-After its heated, you can touch the middle part of the extruder, refer to the following instructions (Don't worry this part of the extruder is not hot!)
+After its heated, you can touch the middle part of the extruder, refer to the following instructions(Don't worry this part of the extruder is not hot!)
 Then use pliers to pull out the stuck filament.

 .. image:: images/remove.gif
    :alt: Remove
    :align: center

 After Clearing the nozzle, turn it OFF through MatterControl and let it cool down.
-Then simply replace the extruder into its slot and make sure side with the wires coming out of the end of the nozzle are parallel to the side of the extruder assembly.
-Then slide the extruder plate to grip the extruder and tighten the plate down with the screwdriver from the underneath side.
+Then simply replace the extruder into its slot and make sure side with the wires coming out is parallel to the side of the extruder assembly.
+Then slide the extruder plate to grip the extruder and tighten the plate down.

 .. image:: images/reconnect.gif
    :alt: Remove